As a small-animal practitioner, you spend a good portion of your day diagnosing and treating periodontal disease. Unfortunately,

 OraVet™ (Merial) is a unique oral hygiene product that helps prevent plaque accumulation in cats and dogs.
 The OraVet gel

-and doesn't disappear after tooth brushing or eating hard food (G. Pitts: Unpublished data).
-The gel is odorless, tasteless,
+after tooth brushing or eating hard food (G. Pitts: Unpublished data).
+The gel is odorless, tasteless, and invisible once

-and invisible once applied.
-OraVet can be used in every professional teeth-cleaning procedure in dogs and cats beginning with
+applied.
+OraVet can be used in every professional teeth-cleaning procedure in dogs and cats beginning with their first oral

 Figure 1.
 Professional application of OraVet while the patient was anesthetized.